tati-micheletti/EFI_webinar/HandsOn.md

       # schedule future event(s)
       sim <- scheduleEvent(sim, time(sim) + 1, "speciesAbundance", "plot")

       # ! ----- STOP EDITING ----- ! #
     },
-    abundanceThroughTime = {
-      # ! ----- EDIT BELOW ----- ! #
-      # do stuff for this event

-      # e.g., call your custom functions/methods here
-      # you can define your own methods below this `doEvent` function

-      # schedule future event(s)
-      # No need to schedule further events as this one happens at the end of the
-      # module's data

-      # ! ----- STOP EDITING ----- ! #
-    },